How to backup and restore Redtrust

 - Click the Backup button.
 The file should be downloaded right after.

-To obtain a backup of the unit using the terminal and Wget.
+To obtain a backup of the unit using the terminal and Wget execute the following command:

 The user must have permissions to extract backups.